ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility.md

             )
         </script>
         <p class="govuk-body">
-            The percentage of homes and businesses with gigabit internet availability has increased sharply across the UK since 2020, reaching 76% in 2023.
+            The percentage of homes and businesses with ‘gigabit’ internet availability has gone up across the UK since 2020, reaching 76% in 2023.
-            This provides a better technical infrastructure for innovation and growth.
         </p>
         <a href="/drivers_of_social_mobility/research_and_development_environment/broadband_speed/latest"
            class="govuk-link">